Getting More Help

 What to expect from CAMHS

 CAMHS will begin by asking how you are feeling and how the anxiety is affecting your day-to-day life.
-This information will help us to make suggestions about what support may be most useful for you.
+This information will help us to decide with you what support is needed.
 We may also talk with parents and/or other professionals to advise them how best to support the anxiety.

 This may include evidence-based interventions such as: